Feed and forage to optimize reindeer production

 Carcass management and meat processing to improve lower quality cuts from reindeer carcasses

 Reindeer meat has been marketed in Europe for many years and is often processed and prepared in traditional ways.
 Lower quality cuts can be pre-prepared by freezing, thinly slicing and cooking the meat in gravy, this dish (finnbiff/renskav) is often eaten with potatoes and lingonberry sauce.
 Reindeer meet has been sold in rural Alaska as cubed or "stew" meat for decades but the urban Alaskan and general American public have had very little exposure to the unique sensory characteristics of reindeer meat.
 As the Alaskan reindeer meat industry expands, processors, wholesalers, retail outlets and restaurants must have basic consumer preference information on which to base processing and marketing strategies.
 It is well known that the conditions during rigor development (e.g. muscle pH decline, temperature/pH relationship and carcass treatment) are very important in controlling meat tenderisation.
 Therefore, carcass suspension techniques have been studied for beef where the variation in tenderness is considered to be the main reason for consumer dissatisfaction.
 To our knowledge, the effect of pelvic suspension on tenderness in reindeer meat has not been previously studied.
 The goal of this project is to determine which method of processing of lower quality cuts from reindeer carcasses is most preferred by consumers.
 We will also compare the effects on meat tenderness of two different carcass suspension techniques.
-This project has just started; the meat samples have been collected, currently processing of the meat products and sensory evaluation is taking place.